mimbrown/yaxscript/README.md

 There is no "JS" vs "TS" flavor of YaxScript.
 Typescript types are always allowed (albeit with the same restrictions imposed in TSX).
-It's up to the developer if/how they want type errors to be reported.
+It's up to the developer if/how they want type errors to be surfaced.
 If you don't want to use Typescript, then don't write it.
 If you're consuming a library written in Yaxscript that was written with type information, it will only help you.